nbprint/nbprint/README.md

 [![Coverage](https://img.shields.io/azure-devops/coverage/tpaine154/jupyter/21)](https://dev.azure.com/tpaine154/jupyter/_build?definitionId=21&_a=summary)

 ## Templates
 NBConvert's default templates are largely designed with academic styling.
-This repo is a collection of templates with industrial reports in mind, primarily for financial services.
+This repo is a collection of templates with industrial/business reports in mind.

+## Gallery
+In Progress

 [Sample](sample.pdf)